Summary

 Implant reconstruction (prosthesis)

-Saline implants are more susceptible to deflation than silicone, and a subsequent operation to replace the implant may be necessary.
-The main drawback of using implants is that they don’t look or feel like natural breasts, particularly after aging or changes to your weight.
+Saline implants are no longer commonly used as they are more susceptible to deflation than silicone, and a subsequent operation to replace the implant may be necessary.
+The main drawback of using implants is that they may not look or feel like natural breasts, particularly after aging or changes to your weight.

 Flap reconstruction